Secondary school students

 - access to TV, internet

-You will also be expected to:
+You'll also be expected to:

 - support your student in their studies

-- monitor your student’s health and well-being
+- monitor your student’s health and wellbeing

 - accept duty of care for your student outside of school hours